-3.4.11 Cancelling the tender procedure
+3.4.11.
+Cancelling the tender procedure

-3.4.12 Prior verifications and award of the contract#Award of contract - services
+3.4.12.
+Prior verifications and award of the contract

-3.4.12.1 Verifications prior notifying the award decision See section 2.10.1.
+3.4.12.1.
+Verifications prior notifying the award decision

 At the latest during the evaluation procedure and before taking the award decision, the contracting authority ensures that there is no record of the successful tenderer, including consortium members, subcontractors or capacity providing entities, if any, in exclusion situation in the EDES nor in the lists of EU restrictive measures (see sections 2.6.10.1. and 2.4.).